In July 2017, Gartner released its report- Hype Cycle of Emerging Technologies which mirrored the blast of intrigue in the Serverless technologies.

 #1.
 Microsoft Azure Functions: Developed by Microsoft, this is an event-driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement code triggered by events occurring in Azure or third-party services as well as on-premises systems.

 #2.
-Google Cloud Functions: Developed by Google, this is a serverless execution environment for building and connecting cloud services.
+Google Cloud Functions: This is a serverless execution environment for building and connecting cloud services, developed under Google Cloud Platform.
 With these, you write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.

 #3.
-AWS Lambda Functions: Developed by Amazon Web Services, this is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
-You can use these to extend other AWS services with custom logic or create your own back-end services that operate at AWS scale, performance and security.
+AWS Lambda Functions: Part of Amazon Web Services, this is a serverless computing service that runs your code in response to events and automatically manages the underlying computing resources for you.
+You can use these to collaborate with other AWS services with custom logic or create your own back-end services that operate at AWS scale, performance and security.

 #4.
-Iron.io: This is an open source serverless platform or FaaS platform that you can run anywhere.
+Iron.io: This is an open source function as a service platform.
 Since containers are used as the building blocks, it can be written in any language.
 Moreover, it has the ability to run in the private, public or hybrid cloud.

 #5.
-IBM Cloud Functions: Developed by IBM, based on Apache OpenWhisk, this is a polyglot FaaS programming platform for delivering code which is lightweight that scalably executes on demand.
+IBM Cloud Functions: Developed by IBM, based on Apache OpenWhisk, this is a FaaS programming platform which supports multiple languages for delivering code which is lightweight that scalably executes on demand.

 #7.
-PubNub Functions: These are serverless functions which enables you to quickly build microservices and incorporate logic like-routing, augmenting, filtering, transforming and aggregating data.
+PubNub Functions: These are serverless functions which enables you to quickly develop microservices and incorporate logic like-routing, augmenting, filtering, transforming and aggregating data.

 #8.
-Binaris: This is a pioneer in providing FaaS for faster, predictable and low latency.
+Binaris: It is a pioneer in providing function as a service.
 The focus is given over every millisecond at the 99th percentile.
 It is suitable for real-time bidding, AR, cognitive computing, interactive games, etc. where unpredictable response time is not an option.

 #9.
-Bitnami-Kubeless: This is a Kubernetes-native serverless platform which let you deploy a small amount of code in the form of function.
+Bitnami-Kubeless: THis is a Kubernetes-native serverless platform which let you deploy serverless functions.
 It is designed to deploy on the top of Kubernetes cluster, in such a manner, that you can take advantage of all the Kubernetes primitives.

 #10.
-Nuclio: This is an open serverless platform which is efficient and faster than bare-metal code.
-It brings innovative functionality and works with data and event sources to accelerate performance and development.
+Nuclio: An open serverless platform which is efficient and faster than bare-metal code.
+It brings hybrid functionality and works with data and event sources to enable excellent performance and development.
 It can be used for IoT devices, on-premises datacenters, cloud deployments eliminating cloud lock-ins and enabling hybrid solutions.

 #11.
-Nano Lambda: These are useful when you want to define a function without having to name it and moreover, passing these functions to other functions to do stuff.
+Nano Lambda: These are useful when you want to execute a function without having to name it.
+It can be also used to pass one function to other functions to do stuff.
 For example, Lambda architecture allows you to run ad-hoc queries against all of your data to get results, or real to incoming data for real-time, event-driven micro-services.

 #13.
-OVH Functions: This is a FaaS platform that allows you to focus only on the code.
+OVH Functions: A FaaS platform that allows you to focus only on the code.
 This platform provides you logs and metrics.
 Moreover, you can also inject environment variables in your functions.
 Your functions can be invoked with HTTP requests, Kafka messages or scheduled events using triggers.

 #14.
 Fission: This is a leading open-source FaaS serverless framework for Kubernetes.
 Fission focuses on developer productivity and high performance.
 It is built by Platform9 and many contributors in the Kubernetes community.

 #15.
-Spotinist Functions: This is a fully managed serverless compute platform built to reduce compute and networking costs and application latency by leveraging cloud vendors’ excess compute capacity and network rates via the ‘Serverless’ FaaS paradigm.
+Spotinist Functions: A fully managed serverless compute platform built to reduce compute and networking costs and application latency by leveraging cloud vendors’ excess compute capacity and network rates via the ‘Serverless’ FaaS paradigm.

 #16.
 Twillio Functions: These are serverless environments which enable developers to quickly and easily create production-grade, event-driven Twilio applications.
 These functions will replace your need to find the hosting or stand up a server or any other HTTP based responses for Twilio application.

 #17.
-Syncano: This is a platform through which you can configure sockets, which are configurations connected to Syncano services, and build serverless applications.
+Syncano: It’s a platform through which you can configure sockets, which are configurations connected to Syncano services, and build serverless applications.
 It provides a dashboard and SDKs to define data schema.
 The company is believed to be the most mature in the serverless landscape.

 #18.
 Weblab.io: As per the company claims, they offer lambda-like microservices, just on steroids.
 With weblab, you can write your microservice on your machine and can simply deploy it with just one command.
 Moreover, you can deploy your microservice from any GitHub or BitBucket repository.

 #19.
-PubNub Blocks: This is a serverless environment to execute functions on the edge, enriching, transforming and filtering messages as soon as they pass through the PubNub network.
+PubNub Blocks: A serverless environment to execute functions on the edge, enriching, transforming and filtering messages as soon as they pass through the PubNub network.

 #20.
-Red Hat Apache OpenWhisk: This is an open-source Cloud/Serverless platform that executes functions in response to any events at any scale.
+Red Hat Apache OpenWhisk: An open-source Cloud/Serverless platform that executes functions in response to any events at any scale.

 #21.
 Spring Cloud Functions: This is a new project with goals of promoting the implementation of business logic via functions and to support a uniform programming model across various serverless providers with the ability to standalone (localhost or PaaS).